Success is high with comprehensive body balancing

 All of these can twist the pelvis and, in turn, twist the uterus, resulting in asymmetry.
 Many chiropractors can loosen the ligaments by doing the Webster Technique.
 Adjusting the sacrum, for both a vertical twist or a buckled (horizontal wrinkle) sacrum will let the baby put their head down more readily because the bones won’t be in the way.
 It may often take balancing muscles and ligaments (soft tissues) and the pelvic joint alignment (not one without the other) for success.

-Free Guide to Turning a Breech Baby
+4 Steps For Turning a Breech Baby

 If the baby is still breech after 30 or 32 weeks gestation: